Severe Thunderstorm Warning issued for Jefferson, Lewis by NWS - News Break

 Severe Thunderstorm Warning issued for Jefferson, Lewis by NWS

-Effective: 2021-07-08 18:43:00 EDT Expires: 2021-07-08 19:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-08 18:15:00 EDT Expires: 2021-07-08 19:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Jefferson; Lewis A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 715 PM EDT FOR EAST CENTRAL JEFFERSON AND CENTRAL LEWIS COUNTIES At 642 PM EDT, a severe thunderstorm was located 7 miles east of Carthage, or 16 miles east of Fort Drum, moving northeast at 35 mph.
+Target Area: Jefferson; Lewis The National Weather Service in Buffalo has issued a * Severe Thunderstorm Warning for Southeastern Jefferson County in central New York Central Lewis County in central New York * Until 715 PM EDT.. * At 615 PM EDT, a severe thunderstorm was located near Barnes Corners, or 12 miles southeast of Watertown, moving northeast at 35 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Lowville, Denmark, New Bremen, Harrisville, Croghan, Castorland, Belfort, Soft Maple Reservoir, Kirschnerville and Rector.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Carthage, Lowville, West Carthage, Barnes Corners, Denmark, New Bremen, Copenhagen, Harrisville, Croghan and Castorland.
 TORNADO...POSSIBLE HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0